cxpartners/coding-standards/README.md

 ## HTML Markup

-Use well-structured and appropriate semantic markup.
-Make content accessible for humans first and the search bots will follow.

 ### General Guidelines

+- Use well-structured, semantic markup.

 - Use double quotes on all attributes.